OctopusDeploy/docs/docs/infrastructure/deployment-targets/kubernetes-target/index.md

       :::hint
       **Common issues:**
       If using the AWS account type, the Octopus Server or worker must have either the `aws cli` (1.16.156 or later) or `aws-iam-authenticator` executable on the path.
 If both are present the `aws cli` will be used.
+The EKS api version is selected based on the kubectl version.
+Versions of `kubectl` `1.23.6` and earlier target the `v1alpha1` endpoints and `aws-iam-authenticator` version `0.5.3` or earlier should be used.
+For `kubectl` `1.24.0` and later `v1beta1` endpoints are used and versions `0.5.5` and later of the `aws-iam-authenticator` are required.
 See the [AWS documentation](https://oc.to/AWSEKSKubectl) for download links.

       The error `You must be logged into the server (the server has asked for the client to provide credentials)` generally indicates the AWS account does not have permissions in the Kubernetes cluster.